Feadosi/Feadosi/README.md

 Defines the category of the project.
 Examples:
 - `APP` — application-level projects
 - `DRV` — hardware drivers
 - `LRN` — learning or experimental projects
+- `PCB` — electronics design projects (schematics, PCB layouts)

 ### 🟩 **YYY — Protocol / Interface / Technology**
 Indicates the protocol, interface, or technology used in the project.
 Examples: